03/27/12

 Worlds Music

-In a celebration of what they call “world music”, extraterrestrials Moonrox have crafted songs that draw inspiration from the rhythms and styles of planet Earth.
+In a celebration of what they call “world music”, extraterrestrial band Moonrox has crafted songs that draw inspiration from the rhythms and styles of planet Earth.
 Their latest release, Two Worlds, is the product of years of careful study of musicians indigenous to Earth, but you can be certain that Moonrox adds their own flavor to the proceedings.

 Potentially Yours